Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: -Gaussian based Smoothed Functional Algorithms

 The objective is to estimate the gradient of the average cost {$\nabla_{\theta}J(\theta)$} using the SF approach, where existence of {$\nabla_{\theta}J(\theta)$} follows from Assumption~\ref{differentiable}.
-The gradient of smoothed functional (smoothed gradient) is defined as~\citep{Rubinstein_1981_book_Wiley}
+For the one-sided SF, the gradient of the SF (smoothed gradient) can be obtained simply by considering the derivative of~\eqref{qG_SF1_defn}, where the change of the integral and derivative can be done by Leibnitz rule since $G_{q,\beta}(\theta-\eta)$ is differentiable with respect to $\theta$.
+For $q>1$, the support set $(\theta+\beta\Omega_q) \equiv \mathbb{R}^N$, and hence, the one-sided smoothed gradient can be written as

+For $q<1$, we observe that the support set is a function of $\theta$.
+So an additional integral term should be present due to Leibnitz rule, where the integration is over the surface of the set $(\theta+\beta\Omega_q)$.
+However, the integrand involves the term $G_{q,\beta}({\theta-\eta})$, which is zero over this surface, and hence, the additional term turns out to be zero.